LovePelmeni/DeepfakeStream/docs/pipelines/PREPROC_PIPELINE.md

 #### Image Data Configuration

-- `config_dir` - path to .json file, containing configuration of the data.
-It comprises of following properties:
+`--json-data-config-path` - path to .json file, containing configuration of the data.
+It contains following properties:

-Json-like file, containing important information about dataset image properties.

--- resize_height - new height to resize images to (used inside augmentations).

--- resize_width - new width to resize images to (used inside augmentations).

--- dataset_type - type of the dataset: 'train', 'valid' or 'test'.
-It is used for picking right augmentations, based on the type of data.
+#### Properties

+- `mtcnn_image_size` - image size, required by MTCNN face detector.
+MTCNN requires images to have specific size of `nxn`.
+The `mtcnn_image_size` parameter is used in augmentations to resize video frames, according to this requirement.

+- `encoder_image_size` - size for rescaling cropped face.
+Example: we extracted face of size (220x180) from the video frame, then it will be rescaled to `encoder_image_size x encoder_image_size` before saving.

+- `min_face_size` - minimum size of the face to detect

--- data_type - data precision to use before saving, common choices are float16 and float32
+- `data_type` - ("fp16", "fp32", "int16", "int32") - data precision to use before saving, common choices are float16 and float32

+- `frames_per_vid_ratio` - (float) - percentage of frames to extract from the video.
+Example: 0.01, 0.5, 0.85, etc...

 #### Data directory
 - `data_dir` - path to the directory, containing your data.
 NOTE: images should have the same properties, as you've specified inside the configuration, i.e the sizes

 #### Output directory
-- `output_dir` - this is the path (which may exist or not) where augmented data is going to be stored after pipeline execution.
+- `--crop_dir` - this is the path (which may exist or not) where augmented data is going to be stored after pipeline execution.

 # How to run CLI

-1. go to the main directory of the project.
+##### 1. go to the main directory of the project.
-2. export environment variables or set values manually.
+##### 2. export environment variables or set values manually.
-3. run following command in the terminal.
+##### 3. run following command in the terminal:

 ```
 python3 -u -m src.pipelines.preproc_pipeline \
- --config-dir $DATA_CONFIG_DIR \
+ --json-data-config-path $JSON_DATA_CONFIG_DIR \
  --data-dir $DATA_DIR \
- --output-dir $AUGMENTED_DATA_DIR
+ --csv-labels-crop-path $CSV_LABELS_CROP_PATH \
+ --crop-dir $OUTPUT_CROP_DIR \
+ --dataset-type "$MODE"
 ```
-4. after pipeline will done executing, you will find your dataset of augmented images under `output_dir` directory.
+##### 4. after pipeline will done executing, you will find your dataset of augmented images under `--crop-dir` directory.